 The selection process for hiring can be long and complicated, which means there’s a whole lot riding on your ability to select the most skilled job candidates for your available positions.
 If you find yourself second-guessing your hiring decisions, you might want to take a closer look at your selection process for hiring.
-Keep in mind the following advice:

 Anchor yourself to the hiring criteria